pradeepnss/gke-troubleshooting/rbac/README.md

      https://kubernetes.default.svc.cluster.local/api/v1/namespaces/default/pods
 ```

-Now how do you fix this so that from this pod we can perform list of pods in default namespace.
+Now how do you fix this so that from this pod we can perform list of pods in default namespace ?